intmus/inttheory19-20/_05-counterpoint-embell-shapes/b1-cantfirmand1st.md

 ### Harmonic intervals and structure

-- The counterpoint will likely start and end on a perfect octave (or unison) of the tonic pitch, although a perfect fifth can be used to begin the counterpoint if necessary.
+- 1:1 counterpoint will likely start and end on a perfect octave (or unison) of the tonic pitch, although a perfect fifth can be used to begin the counterpoint if necessary.
 - In counterpoint, perfect intervals should only be approached by oblique or contrary motion, although oblique motion is not allowed in first species.
 - You should only use consonant intervals in first species, which you can review from [the previous topic]({{ site.baseurl }} /05-counterpoint-embell-shapes/a2-introcounterpoint.html).